 6. Assess candidates

-When meeting candidates, make sure you ask questions which will give you a deeper understanding of how they work, as well as anything else you need to know.
-Bear in mind the characteristics your best performing employees have, meaning you will pay attention to whether or not candidates share the same attributes.
+When meeting candidates, make sure you ask interview questions that will give you a deeper understanding of how they work, as well as anything else you need to know, such as what soft skills they might have.
+Bear in mind the characteristics your best-performing employees have and pay attention to whether or not candidates share the same attributes.
 Make notes throughout interviews, whether it’s on the phone, online or in person.